 No matter what kind of battery you have, the terminals can become corroded over time making them poor conductors of electricity.
 Contrary to popular belief, corrosion won't make your battery catch on fire— but it can weaken or cut off its connection to the engine.
-This is a common cause of rough or failed starts– eventually, you might even need to replace the whole unit.
-In this article, we’ll discuss a few common causes of corrosion to look out for:
+In fact, this is a common cause of rough or failed starts.
+Eventually, you might even need to replace the whole unit.
+In this article, we’ll discuss a few common causes of battery corrosion and tell-tale signs you can look out for.

-In sealed lead acid batteries, the electrolyte in the can leak out and corrode the battery terminals.
+In sealed lead acid batteries, electrolytes can leak out and corrode the battery terminals.
 Typically, this only happens when a battery becomes old or damaged.
 Flooded lead-acid batteries, however, are much more likely to corrode.
-Because the electrolyte isn’t contained in the same way, it can “jump” out of the battery if you're too careless while adding water.
+In this system, the electrolyte isn’t contained in the same way, meaning it can “jump” out of the battery if you're not careful while adding water.

-If you put too much water in your battery, the chances of corrosion increase drastically.
-Overfilling can enable the electrolyte to leak out of the battery’s vents and come into contact with the terminals, thus causing corrosion.
+If there's too much water in your battery, the chances of corrosion increase drastically.
+Overfilling the battery can cause the electrolyte fluid to leak out of the battery’s vents and come into contact with the terminals, thus causing corrosion.

 When a battery is overcharged, it heats up.
-This can cause the electrolyte inside the battery to become “jumpy,” meaning it becomes high on kinetic energy and its volume increases.
-This can cause the electrolyte to overflow out of the vents or sneak out of any cracks caused by age.
+This can cause the electrolyte inside the battery to become “jumpy,” or high on kinetic energy, and increase their volume.
+This, in turn, often causes the electrolyte to overflow out of the vents or sneak out of any cracks caused by age.